WujekFoliarz/DualSenseY/README.md

 ## Notes
 - Bluetooth connection is recommended only for controller emulation and UDP protocol, use USB if possible.
 - Please report bugs
+- If your DualSense controller is invisible after unexpected shutdown, launch the application, connect to controller and close the app.

 ### If you need any help, add me on discord - wujek_foliarz